I had a BIG teaching dilemma last year.

 So, I made it.
 We gave it a try.
 And guess what?
 It WORKED!

 Each day we showed the next page in the unit to the class, and used it to guide our discussion.
 The pages are in Power Point, so they were projected onto our white board.
-Students talked about the concepts they saw on the board, and then volunteered to come up to the board to fill in answers.
-They BEGGED for a turn each day!
+For distance learning, I’d share my screen with students and we could discuss the ideas together.
 Sometimes we did one page, and sometimes we did lots of pages.
 It depended on how much time we had.
+I was able to print any of the pages to use as workbooks, work with small groups, or send home for home practice or for distance learning.

 I made a bunch of practice pages for each concept, and we started doing them when we had an extra five minutes during the day, too.
 By the end of the year, I couldn’t believe how much math we had done outside of math time!
 My teaching partner just made a note of which slides were done while I was away, and I could pick up at that spot in the file.
 PERFECT!